crownstone/bluenet-ios-lib/BluenetLocalizationLibIOS.md

 #### abortCollectingFingerprint()
 > Stop collecting a fingerprint without loading it into the classifier.

-Once your usecase has determined that the fingerprint is big enough, you call the finalize method.
+Once your usecase has determined that the Training Dataset is big enough, you call the finalize method.
 This will also load and initialize the fingerprint.
-Only at this point do you give the fingerprint a referenceId and a locationId.
+Only at this point do you give the fingerprint a collectionId and a locationId.
 These are commonly used for region and location ids.

-#### finalizeFingerprint(referenceId: String, locationId: String)
+#### finalizeFingerprint(collectionId: String, locationId: String) -> String?
-> Finalize collecting a fingerprint and store it in the appropriate classifier based on the referenceId and the locationId.
+> Finalize collecting a fingerprint and store it in the appropriate classifier based on the collectionId and the locationId.

 ### Storage of fingerprints

 The lib does not store the fingerprints.
 This is up to your app.
-You can get the fingerprint using the getFingerprint method.
+You can get the fingerprint using the finalizeFingerprint method.
 You can use the Fingerprint class to stringify the data and store it as a string.

-#### getFingerprint(referenceId: String, locationId: String) -> Fingerprint?
-> Obtain the fingerprint for this referenceId and locationId. usually done after collecting it.
-> The user is responsible for persistently storing and loading the fingerprints.

 You can use the string you stored to initialize a new Fingerprint Object which you can then load back into the lib using the loadFingerprint:

-#### loadFingerprint(referenceId: String, locationId: String, fingerprint: Fingerprint)
+#### loadFingerprint(collectionId: String, locationId: String, fingerprint: String)
-> Load a fingerprint into the classifier(s) for the specified referenceId and locationId.
+> Load a fingerprint into the classifier(s) for the specified collectionId and locationId.
 > The fingerprint can be constructed from a string by using the initializer when creating the Fingerprint object